Fast and Robust Algorithm for the Energy Minimization of Spin Systems Applied in an Analysis of High Temperature Spin Configurations in Terms of Skyrmion Density: Introduction

-An alternative approach is to use an orthogonal optimization algorithm.~\cite{Edelman1998} This approach has been successfully applied to a variety of problems, including signal processing~\cite{Abrudan2009} and electronic structure calculations.~\cite{Hutter1994, VanVoorhis2002, Lehtola2014, Lehtola2016} The advantage of the orthogonal spin optimisation is that it takes into account the curvature of the manifold on which the energy is defined and, therefore, can be combined with algorithms developed for unconstrained minimisation such as conjugate gradients algorithms and quasi-Newton methods.
+An alternative approach is to use an orthogonal optimization algorithm~\cite{Edelman1998}.
+This approach has been successfully applied to a variety of problems, including signal processing~\cite{Abrudan2009} and electronic structure calculations.~\cite{Hutter1994, VanVoorhis2002, Lehtola2014, Lehtola2016} The advantage of the orthogonal spin optimisation is that it takes into account the curvature of the manifold on which the energy is defined and, therefore, can be combined with algorithms developed for unconstrained minimisation such as conjugate gradient algorithms and quasi-Newton methods.
 Here, we apply it to spin systems and show that orthogonal spin optimization (OSO) employed in combination with the limited-memory Broyden-Fletcher-Goldfarb-Shanno (LBFGS) method~\cite{Nocedal2006} including inexact line search provides fast and stable convergence for large spin systems where the inherent structures reveal the presence of magnetic skyrmions.
 This OSO-LBFGS algorithm outperforms commonly used approaches based on the deterministic Landau-Lifshitz (LL) equation.~\cite{Landau1935}

 The article is organised as follows.
 In section~\ref{sec:method}, the orthogonal optimization algorithm is presented.
 In section~\ref{sec:numtest}, results of numerical tests are presented where the orthogonal optimization is carried out in combination with the LBFGS method, the Fletcher–Reeves nonlinear conjugate gradient (CG) method~\cite{Nocedal2006} or the velocity projection optimization (VPO) method~\cite{Jonsson1998,Bessarab2015} algorithms.
-Performance is also compared with two LL dynamics approaches the damped LL and dissipative LL dynamics.
+Performance is also compared with two LL dynamics approaches, the damped LL and dissipative LL dynamics, as well as with the spin normalization (SN) algorithm of Cohen {\it et al}~\cite{Cohen1989} combined with Polak-Ribi\`ere nonlinear conjugate gradient (CG) method.
+The SN method is commonly used in micromagnetics simulations~\cite{Fischbacher2017,Exl2019}.
 Finally, discussion and conclusions are presented in section~\ref{sec:conclusion}.
 Details of the implementations of the orthogonal optimization algorithm are presented in the Appendices.
-The OSO-LBFGS algorithm has been implemented in the LAMMPS~(https://lammps.sandia.gov) software~\cite{Plimpton1995, Tranchida2018} and in the Spirit software.~\cite{Mueller2019} The code as well as initial and final spin configurations for the calculations presented here are available in a GitLab repository.~\cite{SpinMin}
+The OSO-LBFGS algorithm has been implemented in the LAMMPS~(https://lammps.sandia.gov) software~\cite{Plimpton1995, Tranchida2018} and in the Spirit software~\cite{Mueller2019}.
+The code as well as initial and final spin configurations of the calculations presented here are available in a GitLab repository.~\cite{SpinMin}